Strawberry Marshmallow (Zefir)

 To make jell-o mixture:

 - 3 oz water

 - 3 oz pack of Jell-O Raspberry flavor or any other

 - 1 cup water

 - 3 tsp Agar-Agar you can order online, or search for at local Asian stores

 - Star Tip 1M

-- Squeeze lemons into a separate cup, set aside.
+Squeeze 1.5 large lemons into a separate cup, set aside.

-- At the same time add 1 cup cold water and agar-agar to a medium sized non stick sauce pan and set over high heat, stirring constantly.
+At the same time add 1 cup cold water and 3 tsp agar-agar to a medium-sized nonstick saucepan and set over high heat, stirring constantly.
 Once it comes to a boil, lower the heat to medium and boil for 2 minutes.
-Gradually add sugar to the mixture while continuing to mix.
+Gradually add 3½-4 cups sugar to the mixture while continuing to mix.
 Boil for 2 minutes.